TulipGardener/verified-assets/README.md

 ### cdn.json

 This is the cdn where icons are hosted.
 Please be polite when using this CDN and cache all images yourself to help with Fuel's bandwidth costs.

-### Examples Folder

-This folder contains examples of how to build fully composed JSON from each of the three files above that would be used in a project.
-Please feel free to adapt to your purposes.